![]() |

 On both routes, the line was discovered in motion.

-Each stance presented a decision.
-Each decision shaped what followed.
-This sequence—movement, assessment, commitment—forms the core of the approach.
+Each stance presented us with a decision.
+Each decision we made shaped what followed.
+This sequence—assessment, commitment, movement—forms the core of the approach.

 Free Climbing as Priority

-Free climbing remains the objective wherever it is reasonable.
+Free climbing remains the objective for us wherever it is reasonable.

 Where it is not, aid is used without altering the nature of the route.
-On Chonghor, A1 sections were accepted not to reduce difficulty, but to maintain it within a realistic margin of safety.
+On Chonghor, we accepted the A1 sections not to reduce difficulty, but to maintain it within a realistic margin of safety.

 The distinction is not ideological.
-It is structural.
+It is natural and logical

 Protection as Restraint

-Trad protection forms the foundation.
-Bolts are absent not by default, but by choice.
+Trad protection forms the foundation of our approach.
+Bolts are absent not by default, but because we choose not to use them here.

 Protection is placed where it supports the line—not where it simplifies it.